hashdragons/hashdragons.io/protocol.md

 Hashdragon transactions are called __events__ (cf. life event)

 ### Seeder
 This event type was used exclusively for __seeding__.
-Further use is after April 2020 is considered invalid.
+Further use after April 2020 is considered invalid.

 ```
 OP_RETURN